 - Technology will allow libraries of offer customized services.

 Professional Competition and Structure

-- There are major competitors that have a huge penetration in our market and they continue to grow.
+- There are major competitors that have a huge penetration in the market and they will continue to grow.

-- There is a greater threat to our status as information providers and less understanding by the public of the difference between libraries and their competitors.
+- There will be a continued threat to our status as information providers and less understanding by the public of the difference between libraries and their competitors.

 - The traditional structure of libraries makes it harder for them to change.